You are here

 Definition

-In the Employment Security Department, the Department of Social and Health Services or the Utilities and Transportation Commission, reviews adjudicative proceeding hearings records and decisions or orders and issues final determination or recommends final determination.
+Positions independently review adjudicative proceeding hearings records and decisions or orders and issues final determination or recommends final determination.

 Typical Work

-Writes a formal legal opinion for granted appeals which includes a background of the case, a statement as to the legal issues presented, an analysis of the evidence, together with the statute and case law which supports the results reached; prepares findings of fact and conclusions of law on all contested issues;
+Writes a formal legal opinion for granted appeals which includes a background of the case, a statement as to the legal issues presented, an analysis of the evidence, together with the statute and case law which supports the results reached; prepares findings of fact and conclusions of law on all contested issues; Review initial orders on appeal and issue decisions of the commissioner according to the provisions of RCW 50.32;

 Performs other work as required.